Economy of South India: Mangaluru

 The Oil and Natural Gas Corporation (ONGC) plans to invest over ₹35000 crore (US$5.15 billion) in a new 15 million tonne refinery, petrochemical plant and power, as well as LNG plants at the Mangalore Special Economic Zone.
 Indian Strategic Petroleum Reserves Ltd, a special purpose vehicle under the Oil Industry Development Board, is developing strategic crude oil reserves in Mangalore and two other places in India.
 Out of the proposed 5 million metric tonnes (MMT) storage, 1.5 MMT would be at Mangalore.
 According to an International edition of India Today (28 November – 4 December 2006), Mangalore is the fastest growing non-metro in South India.

 Corporation Bank, Canara Bank, and Vijaya Bank were the three nationalised banks established in Mangalore during the first half of the 20th century.
 Karnataka Bank, founded in Mangalore, was one of the largest banks to have not been taken over by the Government.
 The Mangalore Catholic Co-operative Bank (MCC Bank) Ltd. and SCDCC Bank were the scheduled banks established in Mangalore.
-Mangalore city is the one of the best connected cities in South India with 4 National Highways (17,48,13 & 169; all old numbers), apart from other roadways, railways, waterways and airways.
+Mangalore city is one of the best connected cities in South India with 4 National Highways (17,48,13 & 169; all old numbers), apart from other roadways, railways, waterways and airways.
 Udupi the temple city is contributing towards the higher education with large number of professional colleges in Manipal.
 It is also the home of the software company Robosoft Technologies.